 Before five (5) seconds are up, the possessing team must make a play across the opponent’s attack line, including rolling, throwing, or attacking.

 First violation: Play is stopped, the opponent shall receive three (3) balls

 Second violation and susequent: Play is stopped.
 One (1) player from the offending team shall be eliminated

 Stalling rules will apply for all game and time periods.

-If a player makes a basket with a live ball during regulation, all eliminated players from his or her team may re-enter the game immediately.
+If a player makes a throw into the opponent's basket all eliminated players from their team may re-enter the game